zhuomingliang/cilium/Documentation/architecture.rst

 ``k8s:role=frontend``, ``container:user=joe``, ``k8s:role=backend``.
 This means
 that when you run a Docker container using ``docker run [...] -l foo=bar``, the label ``container:foo=bar`` will appear on the Cilium endpoint representing the container.
-Similiarly, a Kubernetes pod started with the label ``foo: bar`` will be represented with a Cilium endpoint associated with the label ``k8s:foo=bar``.
+Similarly, a Kubernetes pod started with the label ``foo: bar`` will be represented with a Cilium endpoint associated with the label ``k8s:foo=bar``.
 A unique name is allocated for each potential source.
 The following label sources are currently supported: